 In the text window (shown in green below) you can specify a list of patents and publications.
 You can also import this list from the currently open Word document or from another Word, text, or PDF file (e.g., another SB08a form).

 The software will retrieve biblio data for the US references from the USPTO, except for the pre-1972 patents published only in the image format.
 For these older patents and foreign patents, ClaimMaster will attempt to pull the data from the EPO’s databases (patent numbers should be in the format accepted by the espacenet.com).

-Step 3.
-Click Download IDS data… button to start the download process for the listed patent/publication numbers.
+Click on the Download IDS Data button.
+This will start the download process for the listed patent/publication numbers.

 As ClaimMaster fetches the data, you will notice the progress being reported in the text section on the right side of the IDS tool.